Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-os/tor-mac.rst

                 :width: 40%
                 :alt: System Preferences

         #.
-Click on *Network* and then select the interface on which you wish to enable Tor system-wide (both LAN and WiFi advised - do one then the other):
+Click on *Network* and then select the interface on which you wish to enable Tor system-wide (both Ethernet and WiFi advised - do one then the other):

             .. figure:: /_static/images/tor/ventura-settings.png
                 :width: 80%